darkswapfoundation/darkswap/memory-bank/progress.md

 - [ ] Create comprehensive documentation and developer guides

 ## Recent Achievements

+### Phase 2 Completion
+1. **CLI Implementation**:
+   - Implemented comprehensive command-line interface for DarkSwap
+   - Added commands for order creation, cancellation, listing, and taking
+   - Implemented market data retrieval and wallet connection
+   - Created detailed documentation and usage examples

+2. **Daemon Implementation**:
+   - Completed the daemon implementation with REST API and WebSocket support
+   - Added service management files for Linux (systemd), macOS (launchd), and Windows
+   - Implemented event processing for real-time updates
+   - Created comprehensive documentation for installation and usage

+3. **SDK Enhancements**:
+   - Added `get_all_orders` method to the Orderbook and DarkSwap structs
+   - Fixed the `get_order` handler in the daemon API
+   - Implemented event processing in the daemon
+   - Added service management capabilities

 1. **Bitcoin Crate v0.30 Compatibility**:
    - Updated the core SDK to work with Bitcoin crate v0.30